Skip to main content

 Create your plan

-This starts with planning ahead to help you stay in control - but be realistic and kind to yourself during the Diwali fun.
-Begin by setting yourself a realistic target, such as keeping your weight stable or not gaining more than 2lbs (just under a kilo) over the five days.
+This starts with planning ahead to help you stay in control but still enjoy celebrating Diwali - but be realistic and kind to yourself during the festival of lights fun.
+Begin by setting yourself a realistic target, such as keeping your weight stable or not gaining more than 2lbs (just under 1 kilo) over the five days.

 The next step could involve meal planning, so you can swap out some fatty or sugary ingredients for healthier ones - which we'll look into below.